 The Contractor shall identify potential cases for subrogation and prepare reports of the amount of medical services provided to the Member based on the medical assistance claims data.

-The Contractor shall notify Members with possible trauma related injuries as identified through ICD-10 codes on billed claims and request TPL information from the Member using the Agency approved questionnaire.
+The Contractor shall act on the Agency’s approved questionnaire for trauma related injuries identified through ICD-10 codes.

 The Contractor shall send a follow-up request to Members that have not submitted the trauma related injury questionnaire within forty-five (45) business days of the initial request.
 The Contractor shall send a notification of non-cooperation with TPL to the Agency for any Member over the age of 21 that does not provide a response to the trauma related questionnaire within ten (10) business days of the due date.

 The Contractor shall notify the Agency within twenty-four (24) hours for Members that comply with the request after the notification of non-cooperation with TPL has been sent to the Agency.